 If the source CDMG STA and destination CDMG STA are operating on a 1.08 GHz channel and a potentially interfering SP or CBAP is allocated on the overlapping 2.16 GHz channel, the CDMG PCP/AP shall set the Protected Period field to 2.
 The source CDMG STA and destination CDMG STA shall create a CDMG Protected Period on both the current operating 1.08 GHz channel and the overlapping 2.16 GHz channel.

-If the source CDMG STA and destination CDMG STA are operating on a 2.16 GHz channel and a potentially interfering SP or CBAP is allocated on the low-frequency 1.08 GHz channel, the CDMG PCP/AP shall set the Protected Period field to 2 to indicate the source CDMG STA and destination CDMG STA create a DMG Protected Period on both the current operating 2.16 GHz channel and the low-frequency 1.08 GHz channel.
+If the source CDMG STA and destination CDMG STA are operating on a 2.16 GHz channel and a potentially interfering SP or CBAP is allocated on the overlapped low-frequency 1.08 GHz channel, the CDMG PCP/AP shall set the Protected Period field to 2 to indicate the source CDMG STA and destination CDMG STA create a DMG Protected Period on both the current operating 2.16 GHz channel and the low-frequency 1.08 GHz channel.

-If the source CDMG STA and destination CDMG STA are operating on a 2.16 GHz channel and a potentially interfering SP or CBAP is allocated on the high-frequency 1.08 GHz channel, the CDMG PCP/AP shall set the Protected Period field to 3 to indicate the source CDMG STA and destination CDMG STA create a DMG Protected Period on both the current operating 2.16 GHz channel and the high-frequency 1.08 GHz channel.
+If the source CDMG STA and destination CDMG STA are operating on a 2.16 GHz channel and a potentially interfering SP or CBAP is allocated on the overlapped high-frequency 1.08 GHz channel, the CDMG PCP/AP shall set the Protected Period field to 3 to indicate the source CDMG STA and destination CDMG STA create a DMG Protected Period on both the current operating 2.16 GHz channel and the high-frequency 1.08 GHz channel.

-If the source STA and destination STA need to create a CDMG Protected Period on two channels, the source and destination STAs shall listen to the current channel first and transition to and stay in Listening Mode following the rules specified in 9.33.6.6.2.
+If creating a CDMG Protected Period on two channels is required, the source and destination STAs shall listen to the current channel first and transition to and stay in Listening Mode following the rules specified in 9.33.6.6.2.
 If both the results of the PHY layer carrier sensing (CS) and the virtual carrier sensing show that the current channel is idle, the source STA and destination STA shall perform a RTS/DMG CTS handshake on the current channel.
-Once the first RTS/DMG CTS handshake is completed, the source STA and destination STA shall perform another RTS/DMG CTS handshake on the second channel after a SIFS.
-After the second RTS/DMG CTS handshake is done, the source STA and destination STA shall switch back to their operating channel and transmit data following a SIFS.
+Once the first RTS/DMG CTS handshake is completed, the source STA and destination STA shall perform another RTS/DMG CTS handshake on the second channel after a SIFS interval.
+After the second RTS/DMG CTS handshake is done, the source STA and destination STA shall switch back to their operating channel and transmit data following a SIFS interval.
 An example of creating a CDMG Protected Period through two RTS/DMG CTS handshakes for CDMG STAs operating on a 1.08 GHz channel is shown in Figure 9-45a.

-Figure 9-45a An example of creating a Protected Period on two channels for CDMG STAs
+Figure 9-45a An example of creating a CDMG Protected Period on two channels for CDMG STAs

 In order to maintain STAs that are not aware of the establishment of the CDMG Protected Period because they have begun listening to the medium after the establishment of a CDMG Protected Period, a CDMG STA that established a CDMG Protected Period should transmit additional RTSs on the channels that are the same as the channels when establishing the CDMG Protected Period.
-Additional two RTS frames should be sent at the end of every (aDMGPPMinListeningTime – aRTSTimeoutTime) interval during the CDMG Protected Period if the duration of the RTS/DMG CTS exchange is less than the time remaining in the SP.
+Additional two RTS frames should be sent at the end of every (aDMGPPMinListeningTime – aRTSTimeoutTime) interval during the CDMG Protected Period if the duration of the RTS/DMG CTS handshake(s) exchange is less than the time remaining in the SP.